YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 ## Explore App Logic

 Congrats!
 You successfully executed a simple Java app that works with Yugabyte Cloud.

-Now, let's look into the source
+Now, explore the source code of `SampleApp.java` file:
-code:
-1. Open the `SampleApp.java` located under the `yugabyte-simple-java-app/src/main/java/SampleApp.java` folder.
-2. Check the `main` method that establishes a connection with your cloud instance via the topology-aware JDBC driver.
+1. `main` method - establishes a connection with your cloud instance via Go PostgreSQL driver.
-3. Look into the `createDatabase` method that uses Postgres-compliant DDL commands to create a sample database.
+3. `createDatabase` method - creates a table and populates it with sample data.
-4. Check the `selectAccounts` method that queries your distributed data with so familiar SQL `SELECT` statement.
+4. `selectAccounts` method - queries the data with SQL `SELECT` statements.
-5. Explore the `transferMoneyBetweenAccounts` method that updates your data consistently with distributed transactions.
+5. `transferMoneyBetweenAccounts` method - updates records consistently with distributed transactions.

 ## Questions or Issues?